logosfabula/morphologic_analyzer/README.md

 ### Setup

-Fill:
+Fill in:
 `./compounds.txt`
 with the compound words to be analyzed.

-Then fill:
+Then add the components you don't want to take into account in:
 `./removed_words.txt`
-with the components you don't want to take into account.

 ### Use

-`./python main.py`
+`./python compounds_splitter.py`

-Results will appear on screen and in the file `./results.txt`
+Results will appear on screen and in `./results.txt`

 ### Testing

 Follow instructions on preconditions in `test_*.py` Run `Py.test`
 Support functions for tests are in `./test_support/`

-Results will appear on screen and in the file `./results.txt`

 ## Authors